threefoldtech/0-core/docs/booting/README.md

 * `zerotier=<id>` Join this zerotier network on boot
 * `development` If set, start the redis-proxy allow direct client connections, also opening the required client ports.
 If not set, no direct client connections will be allowed

+## Booting modes
+Different booting modes can be achieved by mixing and matching the boot params documented above.

+production: -no flags- or zerotier=<network-id>
+debug: development or development zerotier=<network-id> the later case will only accept client connection from zerotier.

+> Adding `debug` param to any of the above flag combinations will output verbose logs.